 If you’re spending some time in and around Dunedin, jump in the car and travel north, west or south and you will find some great food.

 Or perhaps you fancy something slightly more whimsical?
 Head south-west for a stroll through historic Lawrence.
-Driving west will take you to some jaw-dropping scenery through Middlemarch.
+Driving west will take you to some jaw-dropping scenery through Middlemarch, and the Kissing Gate Cafe is a must.
 Any direction you go, you’re spoilt for choice.

 What a treat, a day trip south-west from Dunedin to quaint former gold mining town Lawrence, topped off with delicious chocolates.
 Step into another time on Lawrence’s main street, take your time to read the plaque on the monument to its famous founders and then wander around and peruse its antique shops.